t-gabor/OpenSprinkler-ESP8266-WIFI-6-Channels-Relay-Module-Wemos-Mini-Pro/README.txt

 https://openthings.freshdesk.com/support/solutions/articles/5000631599-installing-and-updating-the-unified-firmware

 --------------------------------------------
 Used a Wemos D1 Mini Pro, similar boards should also work.
 Relays are controlled directly by GPIO pins.
+The pins are set to HIGH when the station is active.

 Relay pins:
 GPIO6  - D0